plone/training/viewlets_1.rst

             ${python: view.human()}
         </div>

-    Or using the moment-pattern in Plone 5:
+    Or using the moment pattern in Plone 5:

     ..  code-block:: html